precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-porting-v2-3.md

 - Remove `isReadDataAvailable()` and `isWriteDataRequired()`, or replace them with your own logic if you are subcycling in your adapter.
 - Remove `getMeshVertices()` and `getMeshVertexIDsFromPositions()`.
 This information is already known by the adapter.
 - Replace `precice::constants::*` with `isActionRequired()` and `markActionFulfilled()` with their respective requirement clause: `requiresInitialData()`, `requiresReadingCheckpoint()` or `requiresWritingCheckpoint()`.
 If these requirements are checked, then they are promised to be acted on.
-- Replace `isMeshConnectivityRequired` with `requiresMeshConnectivityFor`
+- Replace `isMeshConnectivityRequired` with `requiresMeshConnectivityFor`.
-- Replace `isGradientDataRequired` with `requiresGradientDataFor`
+- Replace `isGradientDataRequired` with `requiresGradientDataFor`.
+Instead of the input argument dataID, pass the meshName and dataName.
 - Remove the now obsolete calls to `getMeshID()` and `getDataID()`.
 - Remove `hasMesh()` and `hasData()`.
 - Replace the commands to read data: `readBlockVectorData`, `readVectorData`, `readBlockScalarData`, `readScalarData` with a single command `readData`.